Skip to main content

 lsusb -t

-The service currently runs as root with CAP_NET_ADMIN and CAP_NET_RAW because it configures Wi-Fi interfaces, opens AF_PACKET sockets, and may configure NetworkManager Wi-Fi uplink state.
-A later hardening pass can split radio setup into a smaller privileged helper.
+The service runs as root with CAP_NET_ADMIN and CAP_NET_RAW because it configures Wi-Fi interfaces, opens AF_PACKET sockets, and may configure NetworkManager Wi-Fi uplink state.

 No udev rule is required for the current root-owned service, but production units should add stable interface naming or serial-based inventory rules if USB enumeration order changes between boots.